awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 1. Use the SHA\-1 hash function and RSA to hash and sign the policy statement that you created in the procedure [To create the policy statement for a signed URL that uses a canned policy](#private-content-canned-policy-creating-policy-statement-procedure)\.
 Use the version of the policy statement that no longer includes whitespace\.

-   For the private key that is required by the hash function, use the private key that is associated with the applicable active trusted signer\.
+   For the private key that is required by the hash function, use the private key that is associated with the active trusted signer\.
 **Note**
 The method that you use to hash and sign the policy statement depends on your programming language and platform\.
 For sample code, see [Code Examples for Creating a Signature for a Signed URL](PrivateCFSignatureCodeAndExamples.md)\.